-VO2 max is the maximum rate of oxygen consumption measured during incremental exercise; that is, exercise of increasing intensity.
+VO 2 max is the maximum rate of oxygen consumption measured during incremental exercise; that is, exercise of increasing intensity.
 One of the most common tests is a ramp test or beep test where either watts on a bike or running are increased in increments.
-The longer an athlete can maintain the greater VO2 max the which can also be called maximal aerobic capacity.
+The longer an athlete can maintain the greater VO 2 max which can also be called maximal aerobic capacity.

 A great real life example is the marathon a discipline that highly taxes the aerobic system compared to the 100m Sprint a discipline that highly taxes the anaerobic system.
-The marathon world record is run at about 6 m/s compared to about 12 m/s of the 100m Sprint world record.
+The marathon world record is run at about 6 m/s compared to about 12 m/s of the 100m sprint world record.
 And for most elite marathon runners these 6 m/s are roughly 85% of their Top Speed.
 Which means they can maintain 85% of their Top Speed for over 2 hours.
-That means that can go 2h out about 95% of their VO2 max.
-Consider that a Sprinter will have a VO2 max that is even much lower the Sprinter will go easily at above 200% of VO2 max during a 200m Sprint which would be roughly 20 seconds of work.
+Consider that a Sprinter will have a VO 2 max that is even much lower the Sprinter will go easily at above 200% of VO 2 max during a 200m Sprint which would be about 20 seconds of work.

-Using a bike for this example, most athletic males, such as used in the study can maintain 250 watts for 30 minutes, that calculates up to an average watt of 607 Watt for the Tabata protocol.
-Go to the gym and try that yourself.
+Using a bike for this example, most athletic males, such as used in the study can maintain 250 watts for 30 minutes, that calculates up to an average watt of 607 watts for the Tabata protocol.
+Go to the gym and try it yourself.